twbs/bootstrap/docs/components/card.md

 ## Columns

 Cards can be organized into [Masonry](http://masonry.desandro.com)-like columns with just CSS by wrapping them in `.card-columns`.
+Cards are ordered vertically when wrapped in `.card-columns`.

 Only applies to small devices and above.

 **Heads up!** This is **not available in IE9 and below** as they have no support for the [`column-*` CSS properties](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Using_multi-column_layouts).